 Health Professions Building 1303

-This classroom is used primarily by the ATEP.
-Located between the ATEP and PT laboratories this classroom provides over 1000 sq. ft. of space.
+This classroom is used primarily by the Atheltic Training Program.
+Located between the AT and PT laboratories this classroom provides over 1000 sq. ft. of space.
 The room accommodates a maximum of 40 students, and is fully mediated at the highest university standard with computer, Creston programmability, Internet access and wireless capability.
 Many athletic training classes are taught in this classroom.

 Health Professions Building 1305 Ken Kopke and Ron Sendre Athletic Training Lab

-This 1300 sq. ft.room is used exclusively by the ATEP for all clinical classes, open laboratory sessions, laboratory sessions associated with classes taught in HPB 1303, and staff meetings.
-An assortment of audiovisual equipment (projector, VCR, overhead projector) and materials, a library, portable lap top computer, smart board and software, access to the internet, wireless environment, anatomical models, and therapeutic equipment.
+This 1300 sq. ft.room is used exclusively by the Athletic Training Program for all clinical classes, open laboratory sessions, laboratory sessions associated with classes taught in HPB 1303, and staff meetings.
+An assortment of audiovisual equipment (projector, VCR, overhead projector) and materials, a library, portable lap top computer, access to the internet, wireless environment, anatomical models, and therapeutic equipment.

 University Recreation Injury Care Center